 The amount of time you prep for should be aligned to the test structure and nothing else.
 Hence, every hour you spend on Quant should be matched with an hour of practice on the set-based questions DI-LR-RC together.

 Mastering a skill takes more time than learning a concept

 The reason why people keep spending so much time on Quant is that there seems to be so much knowledge to be gained when compared to DI-LR-RC, something that cannot be argued against, but DI-LR-RC is a pure skill.
-And like any skill you will need time before you master it well enough to be in top 20% of the people.
+And like any skill, you will need time before you master it well enough to be in top 20% of the people.

 Once you have learnt the basics of driving a car do you automatically become capable of driving in the most extreme of conditions.
-You need to drive many a mile in many a conditions before you become a master driver.
-The same thing applies for any skill and DI-LR-RC is no different.
+You need to drive many a mile in many conditions before you become a master driver.
+The same thing applies to any skill and DI-LR-RC is no different.

 So the first step in your prep plan?

 - Solve at the least 2-2-2 sets each of DI-LR-RC with a time-limit of

 - 45 minutes in total, taking 6-8 minutes a set (on average) if you are starting with Level 1